potykion/simple-proxy/README.md

 # simple-proxy

-Service for bypass denied resources like this
+Service for bypassing denied resources like this

 ![err](./err.png)